-Look, Listen & Live 8: Acts of the Holy Spirit
+Look, Listen & Live 8: Acts of the HOLY SPIRIT (Long Version)

 Garis besar: The Young Church and Paul.
 24 sections.
 It has a picture book to go along with the recording.

 |Tema:||Holy Spirit; Multiple themes|

 Naskah ini adalah petunjuk dasar untuk menerjemahkan dan merekam ke dalam bahasa-bahasa lain.
 Naskah ini harus disesuaikan seperlunya agar dapat dimengerti dan sesuai bagi setiap budaya dan bahasa yang berbeda.
 Beberapa istilah dan konsep yang digunakan mungkin butuh penjelasan lebih jauh, atau diganti atau bahkan dihilangkan.

 Picture 1: The Lord Jesus Returns to Heaven

 We have heard the story about Jesus.
 Jesus is the Son of God.
 He came to the earth as a man and taught the people about God.
 He did many great works that showed people that He was God.
 But some men hated Jesus.
 They did not like what He said.
 They told lies about Him, and had Him nailed to a cross so that He died.
 Jesus let them do this.
 Jesus died on the cross to pay for our sins, but He rose again from the grave.
 He appeared to His disciples and showed them that He had defeated the power of Satan and sin.

 Then Jesus said to His disciples, "My Father God has given Me all (great) power.
 So I want you to go everywhere in the world and tell every one about Me.
 Tell them how I can forgive their sins and give them eternal life.
 I will be with all of you, all the time, even until the world ends."